-Asheville Symphony’s Masterworks Series continues February 10th with Masterworks 4: Scot Free.
+Asheville Symphony’s Masterworks Series continues March 17th with Masterworks 5: Reborn.

 “This season is going to be absolutely off the charts,” says ASO Executive Director David Whitehill.
 “Not only is Daniel Meyer ending his tenure with the ASO with an incredible opening night and a massive New Year’s Eve celebration, but our six incredible finalists are bringing programs that will knock your socks off—including some of the most celebrated works in classical music along with brand new works and even a bit of rock ‘n’ roll.
 Audience members will have the opportunity to give feedback on each finalist after his or her performance, so we know they’ll be giving it their absolute best.”

 All Masterworks concerts take place in Thomas Wolfe Auditorium in downtown Asheville.

 New on the schedule this season is a piano recital, which will be held on Saturday, February 17 at Central United Methodist Church in downtown Asheville.
 Pianist Alexandre Tharaud will perform Bach’s incomparable “Goldberg” Variations.
 His recording of this work was named among The New York Times’ “Best Classical Music Recordings of 2015.”

 Series subscriptions and ticket packages are on sale now, and single tickets go on sale on Monday, August 28.
 Single tickets for all Masterworks concerts are $24–69, depending on seating section (reduced youth pricing is available).
 Tickets can be purchased online at ashevillesymphony.org, by phone at 828-254-7046, or in person at the U.S. Cellular Center box office at 87 Haywood Street.

 Nicholas Hersh, conductor